Family Tree DNA: Genetic Testing Service

 In "The Norway Project", the most common Y-DNA (paternal) haplogroups are I1, R1a, R1b, and N. I1 is Scandinavia's most common Y-DNA haplogroup and it probably originated in Denmark.
 Some members of the project belong to subclades like I1d1 and I1d3a.
 R1a, common in eastern Europe, is also found in this project in subclades like R1a1a and R1a1a1.
 R1b, common in western Europe, is also found in this project in subclades like R1b1a2a1a1a, R1b1a2a1a1b4, and R1b1a2a1a1b4f.
-N1c1 is a subclade found in this project.
+N1c1 is a subclade found in this project and it's especially common among Finns, Estonians, and Saami so it's believed to have come from intermarriage with Saami men.
 Less common haplogroups that members have include, among others, E1b1b1a1b, G2a3b1a2a, G2a3b1a, I2b1a1, I2b1, J1, J2b, Q1a3, and Q1a3a.
 E and J haplogroups have Middle Eastern origins, while Q may originate in Central Asia or Siberia, and G2a3b1 subclades probably originate in either Iran or the Caucasus region.

 The project's most common mtDNA (maternal) lineages are H, J, K, T2, U5, and V. Within these, mtDNA subclades found in group members include H1c1, H1e, H2a2b1, H4a1a, H6a1a, H7, H11a, H13a1a1, J1c1b, J1c2, J2a1a1b, K1a4a1, T2b, and U5b3b.
 Other mtDNA haplogroups include I1a, I4, T1, T1a, U1b, U2, U2e, U4a1, X, and Z1a.
 H is the most common mtDNA haplogroup in Norwegians according to published studies, at a frequency of about 40%.